 Dr Finn Majlergaard has worked with hundreds of companies around the world leveraging cultural diversity.
 He is also a visiting professor at numerous business schools and universities around the world.
 Book him for a speech, lecture or workshop on how you can work with cultural diversity and cultural synergies in a better and more intelligent way without using any stereotypes.

 - Facilitating the organisational- and cultural integration after a merger or acquisition.

-- Develop and implement internationalisation strategies with the focus on how to take advantage of the cultural diversity.
+- Develop and implement internationalisation strategies with a focus on how to take advantage of cultural diversity.